DSpace/RestContract/contentreport-filtereditems.md

 The parameters are specified as follows:

-* `collections`: The collections where to search items.
+* `collections`: The collection UUIDs where to search items.
 If none are provided, the whole repository is searched.
 * `presetQuery`: This parameter is not used on the REST API side.
 It defines a predefined set of query predicates defined in the Angular layer.
 * `queryPredicates`: Predicates used to filter matching items.
 They can be predefined (see `presetQuery` above) or defined specifically by the user.
+As mentioned above, they are the only parameter that cannot be repeated using comma-separated values.
 * `pageLimit`: Maximum number of items per page.
 * `filters`: Supplementary filters, these are the same as those available in the Filtered Collections report.
   Please see [/api/contentreport/filteredcollections](contentreport-filteredcollections.md#available-filters) for details.